babel/website/docs/plugin-transform-react-jsx.md

 ### React Automatic Runtime

-Automatic runtime is a feature avaliable in v7.9.0.
+Automatic runtime is a feature available in v7.9.0.
 With this runtime enabled, the functions that JSX compiles to will be imported automatically.

 **In**